martinez099/healthcheck/README.md

 ## Description
 The tool does *read-only* operations via SSH remote execution and the Redis Enterprise REST-API.

-It checks:
+It checks

-- Configuration of nodes and databases.
-- Sizing of a cluster and its databases.
+- configuration
+- sizing
-- Historical usage data of a cluster, its nodes and databases.
+- historical usage data

+of a cluster, its nodes and databases.

 ### Checks
 Each check has a result which is indicated by: